INRIA/scikit-learn-mooc/jupyter-book/trees/trees_wrap_up_quiz.md

 data_numerical = data[numerical_features]
 ```

-We will compare the statistical performance of a decision tree and a linear
+We will compare the generalization performance of a decision tree and a linear
 regression.
 For this purpose, we will create two separate predictive models
 and evaluate them by 10-fold cross-validation.